trevordbunch/cis411_lab0_req/labreports/LAB_mcjo163.md

 - **Business**: The business objective that the system needs to satisfy.
   - B.1.
 The system must limit orders based on staff capacity.
 (Trevor)
   - B.2.
 The orders placed through this system must charge students more, to cover the cost of delivery workers.
 (Josiah)
+  - B.3.
+Procedures must be in place to ensure orders are not lost.
+(Hungry Kid)
 - **User**: The actions that a user takes within the system.
   - U.1.
 Users must associate their accounts with a default payment method (i.e. Dining Dollars, Credit Card, etc.).
 (Trevor)
   - U.2.
 User must provide a building and delivery time upon ordering.
 (Noah)
+  - U.3.
+Users must pick up their orders within 30 minutes of the delivery time.
+(Existing food provider policy)
 - **Functional**: The functions that the system must perform.
   - F.1.
 The system must not allow users to select impossible order times.
 (Trevor, modified)
   - F.2.
 The system must account for the food providers' operation hours.
 (Union Cafe Manager)